On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Introduction

-The formulation (FNS) is naturally associated with the Picard's iteration $v^{(1)} = U(v_0)$ and $v^{(n+1)}= U(v_0) + B(v^{(n)},v^{(n)})$.
+The existence and uniqueness results for \eqref{FNS} can be obtained by a fixed-point-type argument in suitably defined functional settings (adapted spaces) including the weighted $L^2$ spaces and Herz spaces $\dot{K}^\alpha_{p,q}$, which are the Fourier transform of the Fourier-Besov spaces $F\dot{B}^{\alpha}_{p,q}$; see e.g.\ \cite{cannonekarch, linlei2011, cannonewu, konieczny, xiao2014}, \cite[Sec.\ 16.3]{lemarie2002}, \cite[Sec.\ 8.7]{lemarie2016}.
+The formulation \eqref{FNS} is naturally associated with the Picard's iteration $v^{(1)} = U(v_0)$ and $v^{(n+1)}= U(v_0) + B(v^{(n)},v^{(n)})$.
 Typically, the convergence of the iteration in a chosen path space is obtained by showing the boundedness of the bilinear operator $B$ in that space.
-From the convergence in norm, together with standard functional analysis tools, one might infer that there exists a \emph{subsequence} that converges pointwise.
-The pointwise convergence of the \emph{entire} Picard's iteration, although often not required for regularity theory purposes, is desirable in applications (for example, in validating a numerical scheme).
-One of the goals of the paper (\autoref{75211}) is to establish the pointwise convergence of the sequence $v^{(n)}$ for initial data $v_0$ in suitable adapted spaces including the scale-critical Herz spaces.
-Our method is to reconstruct the Picard's iteration probabilistically.
+From the convergence in norm, together with standard functional analysis tools, one might infer that there exists a \emph{subsequence} of $v^{(n)}$ that converges pointwise.
+The pointwise convergence of the \emph{entire} Picard's iteration, although often not required for regularity theory purposes, is desirable in applications (for example, in validating a numerical simulation).

+The first goal of the paper is to establish conditions for the pointwise convergence of the sequence $v^{(n)}$ for initial data $v_0$ in suitable adapted spaces including the scale-critical Herz spaces (\autoref{75211}) and explore the connection between convergence of Picard iterations and the probabilistic iterative processes naturally associated with \eqref{FNS}.
+In fact, we will use this probabilistic structure in a crucial way to obtain our convergence results.

+The idea of interpreting the solutions to a deterministic evolutionary PDE as the expectation of an associated stochastic process goes back to the classical relation between the heat equation and Brownian motion, which was extended to the Kolmogorov-Petrovskii-Puskinov (KPP) equation in the seminal work of McKean in 1975 \cite{mckean}.
+In particular, the presence of nonlinearity in the KPP equation leads to a branching stochastic structure (branching Brownian motion), which serves as a blueprint for applications of branching processes in the analysis of semilinear parabolic equations.